 “I’m out the other side!”
 Blynn said.

-Hyren gave a sigh of relief.
-“How big is it?” he asked.
+Hyren sighed in relief.
+“How big is it?”

 “Bigger than where we came in,” she said.
 “It looks like a hallway.
 Not a tunnel.
 There’s um, tile and stuff.”

 “Sounds like we may have come out into a main area of the fortress complex,” Hyren said.
 Terra quickly covered the rest of the distance to the end.
-“From here it should—“ A jolt halted the commander’s progress and he realised he was stuck.
+“From here it should—“ A jolt halted the commander’s progress and he found himself unable to continue forward.
 Grunting, he pushed with his shoulders, trying to find the point of pressure.
-One of his pauldrons was being blocked by an outcrop of rock.
+One of his pauldrons was blocked by an outcrop of rock.

 “Are you okay?”
 Terra asked, bending down with the lantern to peer back into the crawlspace.

 “Yeah,” Hyren said.
 “I’ll be there in a second.”
 He bared his teeth and shoved hard.
-The offending rock snapped off—but he heard a sickening crack and bits of stone began crumbling from the wall and ceiling.
+The offending rock snapped off—but with a sickening crack, bits of stone began crumbling from the wall and ceiling.

 “Hyren!”
 Terra called.
 Amidst the dust, a shape dove toward him.